tobuya/Portfolio/README.md

 # Portfolio

-> This is a portfolio repository build from a Figma mobile phone design using CSS Flex box layout and HTML.
+> This is a portfolio repository build from a Figma mobile phone design using CSS Flex layout, CSS Grid layout and HTML.

 ## Built With

 - HTML
 - CSS
-- Figma

 ## Authors